iWardah/BrickBreaker-Game/README.md

 # BrickBreaker-Game
 The game is basically a recreation of the popular Brick Breaker game in MIPS assembly.

-The game is basically a recreation of the popular Brick Breaker game.
 The player has the following controls controls:
 • A to move paddle left
 • D to move paddle right
 • P to pause the game for a few seconds • Q to quit the game